SherylHYX/AUROC-vs-AUPRC/README.md

 Sheryl's data set is diabetes.csv, and the competition is from https://www.kaggle.com/uciml/pima-indians-diabetes-database/kernels?sortBy=voteCount&group=everyone&pageSize=20&datasetId=228&outputType=all&turbolinks%5BrestorationIdentifier%5D=26144c10-5644-4852-b3c4-50264072b98a

-A useful guide for choosing ML evaluation metrics can be found in the file how-to-choose-right-metric-for-evaluating-ml-model.ipynb.

-The main codes can be found from the file diabetes_Sheryl_20200203.ipynb.
+The main codes can be found from the file diabetes.ipynb.

 ### Random Guess Classifier Analysis